Czequestria: Overview

 Czequestria is the largest brony convention in the Czech Republic and one of the largest in Europe.
 Its name is a portmanteau of Czech and Equestria, the main setting of My Little Pony: Friendship Is Magic.

 The convention emerged from the Czech brony community, which has thousands of followers on their dedicated Facebook page and over 3,000 registered users on the Bronies.cz discussion forum.
 By 2015, Bronies.cz had garnered over 445,000 posts.
-The Czech brony community is active at various fantasy and science fiction events throughout the country; Czechquestria serves as the community's primary annual gathering.
+The Czech brony community is active at various fantasy and science fiction events throughout the country; Czequestria serves as the community's primary annual gathering.

 Czequestria was founded in 2014 and organized by the CZ/SK Bronies association.
-The second Czechquestria took place August 21–23, 2015 at the KD Krakov cultural center in Prague.
+The second Czequestria took place August 21–23, 2015 at the KD Krakov cultural center in Prague.
 General admission tickets included convention entry, access to live action role-playing game activities, a con book, and a themed lanyard.
 The highest-tier sponsor badge package also included a special voucher, a limited edition figurine of Poník Libuše (Czequestria's original character pony mascot), a convention poster, and recognition of the sponsor's name in the con book.